-A classic story of the first Christmas in the trenches in 1914.
+A classic story of a first Christmas in the trenches in 1914.

 Lindsay Wood is a father and a grandfather, and practices as an environmental architect in Nelson.
 As well as writing – both for adults and for children- he is passionate about the natural environment, and loves spending time in the outdoors.
 'A Fragile Peace' is Lindsay’s third story to be broadcast on Radio New Zealand National.
 He has also had two books and numerous short stories and poems published, and in 2011 his rhyming children’s book ‘Beach Bag Boogie’ was included in Listener Magazine’s selection of the top 50 children’s books, and ‘This Way Up’ was chosen for Storylines’ Notable Books list,